It was a passionate start, like I’d found my soulmate.

 Things gradually got worse every time he left and came back.
 And the more I questioned the change in our dynamic, the harder it felt to stay close to him.

-I’d ask: “Are you cheating on me?”, “Do you still fancy me?”, or “Have I done something?”
+“are you cheating on me?”, “do you still fancy me?”, or “have I done something wrong?”

 And I’d be met with either rage, blame, (what I now know to be) gaslighting, or lots of silent treatment.